starlinq/vstools-md2latex-conv-public/README.md

 # vstools-md2latex-conv-public

-Utility for the conversion of markdown texts into LaTeX format
+Utility for the conversion of markdown texts into LaTeX format.

+Nowadays, markdown files contain not only text with structural and formatting elements, but also emojis, especially in the output of various AI tools.
+The purpose of this utility is to convert those texts with emojis into a LaTeX-compatible format, not losing any elements of their rich formatting!

 Requirements:

 - Requires [Pandoc](https://github.com/jgm/pandoc) to be installed.
 - Requires an installation of the following Python packages: `pip install emoji pypandoc`
+- The output LaTeX file will need an `emoji` package

 Usage: